j3schaue/redcap_det_msb/README.md

 4. The REDCap project contains a designated field for the following, which are specified in the in _user_specified_variables.R_ file.

      a.
-Study arm (_study_arm_)

-          - This directory assumes a two-armed randomized trial.
+Study arm (_study_arm_): This directory assumes a two-armed randomized trial.
 Values can be specified in the _already_randomized_value_ field, which assumes a strict ordering.

      b.
 Randomization probability _prob_name_
      c.
 Randomization votes _vote_name_